KaueSabinoSRV17/kauesabinosrv17/README.md

 - ElasticSearch

-- Object Oriented Programing with Java (Good understanding of heritage, interfaces, etc. PS: Yes, i know the diference between interfaces and abstract methods!)
+- Object Oriented Programing with Java

 - Java Spring Web

 - React Basic Projects with Vite (One with Next.
 Yes, Server Side Rendering is important!)

-- Git (Most satisfying tool ever!)
+- Git

 - Unit Tests in Java (Junit, Mockito)